crashley1992/mongo-webscraper/README.md

 # mongo-webscraper
-Purpose:  Use a webscraper to collect data and store them in a DB:
+**Purpose**:  Use a webscraper to collect data and store them in a DB:

 **Technologies**: Node.js, Express.js, Express-Handlebars, MongoDB, Mongoose, Cheerio, jQuery.